 All fees are negotiable.
 For portfolios consisting of mutual funds only, the standard annual investment management fee is 1% of assets, which is in addition to the mutual funds' own fees and expenses.
-For foreign stock portfolios managed by CAM and sub-advised by HII, the standard annual management fee is 1.75 % of assets and is negotiable.
+For foreign stock portfolios sub-advised by Beyond Wealth, the standard annual management fee is 1.75 % of assets and is negotiable.
 HII charges an hourly consulting fee of \$250 for its financial planning and investment consulting services.